orbitlens/blog-stellar-expert/posts/introducing-albedo-delegated-signer/index.md

-Two years, five pivotal architecture revisions, hundreds of discussions, countless coding hours, plus a secret ingredient - invaluable feedback from brilliant Stellar ecosystem and SDF developers.
+Two years, five pivotal architecture revisions, hundreds of discussions, countless coding hours, plus a secret ingredient - invaluable feedback from brilliant Stellar ecosystem developers and SDF.
 Truly long and bumpy road from the delegated signer prototype [published](https://galactictalk.org/d/1192-stellarexpert-id-single-sign-on-app-and-tx-signer-for-stellar-network) back in 2018 to the production-ready app.